The Global Economy: It’s a Small World After All (Page One Economics Classroom Edition)

 To understand why people trade, suppose you were limited to consuming only items you could find within walking distance of your house.
 Or, perhaps even worse, only items you could produce yourself.
 For most of us, this restriction would severely diminish the variety of goods and services we enjoy on a daily basis.
 Therefore, the simplest answer to the question is that people (or entire countries) trade because they will enjoy a wider variety of goods.

 Graphs compliments of FRED®.

-Tags: 9-12, College, Comparative Advantage, Economics, English, Export, General Audience/Consumers, Import, Lessons, Library, Net Exports, Newsletter, Opportunity Cost, Page One Classroom, Specialization, Trade
+Tags: 9-12, College, Comparative Advantage, Economics, English, Export, General Audience/Consumers, Import, Lessons, Library, Net Exports, Newsletter, Opportunity Cost, Page One Classroom, Publications, Specialization, Trade